The usual color of urine is straw-yellow. Abnormally colored urine may be cloudy, dark, or blood-colored.

 Green or blue urine is due to:

-The health care provider will perform a physical exam, which may include a rectal or pelvic exam.
-You will be asked questions about your medical history and symptoms, including:
+The health care provider will perform a physical exam.
+This may include a rectal or pelvic exam.
+The doctor will ask you questions about your symptoms such as:

 Tests that may be done include: